How to Add Scrolling Testimonials to Your WordPress Site

 Finally, you’ll need to embed your scrolling testimonials into your website.

-Simply click on it and choose the rotator box you want to add.
-Once you’ve embedded the code, you can preview your website to confirm that all looks exactly as intended.
+After embedding the code and publishing, preview your website to confirm that all looks exactly as intended.

-If any adjustments need to be made, simply revisit the Testimonial or Rotator page and edit accordingly.
-Then you can publish your page or post containing testimonials when you’re ready.
+If any adjustments need to be made, simply revisit the Testimonial plugin settings and edit accordingly.
+Then republish your page or post containing testimonials when you’re ready.

 Testimonials are a popular form of social proof to help brands establish credibility.
 They’re especially helpful when running a business like yours that is (mostly) relegated to remote and online interactions with clients.